wilsonliaows/docs/_docs/quickbooks-docs.markdown

 * **Connection name**

-  Give this JIRA connection a unique name that identifies which JIRA inst
+  Give this QuickBooks Connection a unique name which identifies the QuickBooks account you are connected to.